Brucephalus/Textbooks/It.md

 This results in highly protectionist policies: heavy tariffs, trade barriers, currency controls, and state subsidies for domestic production.
 Strategic industries—steel, coal, agriculture, oil, and arms—are targeted for rapid development, often regardless of cost-efficiency.
 The purpose is not to optimize prosperity but to ensure survival in a hostile world and to prepare for war.

-In Nazi Germany, for example, the *Four-Year Plan* sought to make the Reich economically self-sufficient by accelerating synthetic substitutes (rubber, oil, fibers), stockpiling resources, and integrating occupied territories into a closed economic bloc.
+In NSDAP Germany, for example, the *Four-Year Plan* sought to make the Reich economically self-sufficient by accelerating synthetic substitutes (rubber, oil, fibers), stockpiling resources, and integrating occupied territories into a closed economic bloc.
 In Such Italy, similar though less successful programs emphasized agricultural self-sufficiency (*la battaglia del grano*) and autarkic industrial development.

 #### 3.5.2 Lebensraum and Expansion as Economic Doctrine

 For such regimes, autarky is ultimately unsustainable without territorial expansion.
-The doctrine of *Lebensraum* ("living space") in Nazi ideology, for instance, made explicit the link between demographic destiny and imperial conquest.
+The doctrine of *Lebensraum* ("living space") in NSDAP ideology, for instance, made explicit the link between demographic destiny and imperial conquest.
 The nation, imagined as a racial organism, required room to grow—and that room could only be taken by force.
 The economy thus became an engine for militarism, and militarism a vehicle for economic conquest.

 Territory was valued not merely for its raw materials but for its potential to be racially colonized, settled, and purified.
 Indigenous populations were to be dispossessed, enslaved, or exterminated to make way for the racialized “productive class.”
 Expansion was framed not as aggression but as restoration—of lost greatness, rightful borders, and natural order.